dskuang/listing/README.md

 more entries into the app click the import button in the top right.
 Batches of more than 1000 or so may cause a set timeout to the webapp.

+Please note that entering a query string into the url will not actually query anything.
+I'm using a custom ajax call in order to map and paginate my lists, which only gets called when you press the Search button.

 In the future, I may add more styling so that there is better user experience.
 I'm not sure at the moment if there is a faster way to pull data from the